-SI No Course Outcome Statement PROGRAM OUTCOMES PROGRAM SPECIFIC OUTCOMES PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 To make the assignment and project report using MS Word and understand making different kinds of presentations using MS PowerPoint.
+SI PROGRA AM OUTCO MES PROGRAM SPECIFIC OUTCOMES No Course Outcome Statement PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3 PSO4 PSO5 CO1 To make the assignment and project report using MS Word and understand making different kinds of presentations using MS PowerPoint.
 1 1 1 2 2 3 CO2 To do advanced calculations with the help of MS Excel and basic understanding of MS Access and its importance in Management.
 1 1 1 1 1 CO3 To learn the formal way of presentation & comprehension of simple words and phrases used in day to day context and understanding netiquettes.
-2 3 1 1 3 2 1 CO4 Students will be able to understand the importance of computer applications in Management.
-3 1 3 2 2 2 1 CO5 To understand formal communication and email etiquette.
+3 1 1 3 2 1 CO4 Students will be able to understand the importance of computer applications in Management.
+3 1 3 2 2 2 1 CO5 To understand formal communication in an organization and email etiquette.
 2 3 2 1 3 3 3 3